 Vicar Zahmsyn Trynair

 Chancellor of the Church of God Awaiting's Council of Vicars.
-Member and primary leader of the Group of Four.
+Member and primary leader of the Group of Four, he loses his importance (and presence in the books) as events progress and turn into all-out war.

 Between a Rock and a Hard Place: He increasingly finds himself towed in Clyntahn's wake and unable to oppose him.
 However, he knows that if Duchairn ever gets eliminated, he's the next biggest target in Clyntahn's sights and has to try desperately to play peacekeeper between them.